junxit/us-congress-code/title-42/chapter-6a/sec-254e.md

   - **(2)** appropriate public or nonprofit private entities which are located or which have a demonstrated interest in the area so designated.
 - **(g)** *Recommendations to Secretary* Any person may recommend to the Secretary the designation of an area, population group, medical facility, or other public facility as a health professional shortage area.
 - **(h)** *Public information programs in designated areas* The Secretary may conduct such information programs in areas, among population groups, and in medical facilities and other public facilities designated under this section as health professional shortage areas as may be necessary to inform public and nonprofit private entities which are located or have a demonstrated interest in such areas of the assistance available under this subchapter by virtue of the designation of such areas.
-- **(i)** *Dissemination* The Administrator of the Health Resources and Services Administration shall disseminate information concerning the designation criteria described in subsection (b) of this section to—
+- **(i)** *Dissemination* The Administrator of the Health Resources and Services Administration shall disseminate information concerning the designation criteria described in subsection (b) to—
   - **(1)** the Governor of each State;
   - **(2)** the representative of any area, population group, or facility selected by any such Governor to receive such information;
   - **(3)** the representative of any area, population group, or facility that requests such information; and
-  - **(4)** the representative of any area, population group, or facility determined by the Administrator to be likely to meet the criteria described in subsection (b) of this section.
+  - **(4)** the representative of any area, population group, or facility determined by the Administrator to be likely to meet the criteria described in subsection (b).
 - **(j)** *Regulations and report*
   - **(1)** The Secretary shall submit the report described in paragraph (2) if the Secretary, acting through the Administrator of the Health Resources and Services Administration, issues—
     - **(A)** a regulation that revises the definition of a health professional shortage area for purposes of this section; or